Phentermine: America’s Favorite Weight Loss Prescription

 It’s important to talk to a doctor before starting any new workout routine and always follow medical advice regarding physical activity.
 That being said, daily physical activity can speed weight loss with phentermine.
 Combine cardiovascular (aerobic), strength, flexibility, and balance exercises to reach a total of 30-60 active minutes most days of the week [20].

-Due to the structural similarities, phentermine may also show-up as a false positive for amphetamines on standard drug screens [5].
-The half life of phentermine HCL is 16-31 hours (average of 20 hours), which means most people will positive for 4-7 days after their last dose [4].
+Due to the structural similarities, phentermine may also show up as a false positive for amphetamines on standard drug screens [5].
+The half-life of phentermine HCL is 16-31 hours (average of 20 hours), which means most people will be positive for 4-7 days after their last dose [4].

 4. Why is phentermine prescribed with topiramate?